Finding a Top Financial Advisor Firm in Las Vegas, Nevada

-Summit thinks that goal-centered investment solutions, an identified risk tolerance level, a symbiotic relationship with your accountant and lawyer and continuous monitoring are all critical to financial success.
-This firm sticks to its original investment plans no matter what the market does, as it believes that attempting to “beat the market” is simply undoable and will eventually result in loss for you.
+Summit believes that goal-centered investment solutions, having an identified risk tolerance level, a symbiotic relationship with your accountant and lawyer and continuous monitoring are all critical to financial success.
+This firm sticks to its original investment plans no matter what the market does, as it believes that attempting to “beat the market” is simply undoable and will eventually result in a loss for the overall portfolio.

 More than three-quarters of the clients at SkyOak Capital are individuals, with just a handful having a high net worth.
 The firm specializes in financial advisory services for families, athletes and celebrities.
 Other clients of SkyOak are businesses, trusts, estates, charitable organizations and retirement plans.
 There is one certified financial planner (CFP) and one certified financial fiduciary (CFF) at SkyOak.

 There is no standard minimum account size at this firm, but rather requirements that vary based on the service to which you're subscribing.
 For instance, investment management services come with a $2,400 minimum annual fee, whereas financial planning services call for a minimum annual fee of $1,500.
 Private wealth management and family office services come with a $25,000 minimum annual fee.